joaomdmoura/machinery/README.md

 Machinery expects a `Keyword` as argument with two keys `states` and `transitions`.

-- `states`: A List of Atoms representing each state.
+- `states`: A List of Strings representing each state.
 - `transitions`: A Map for each state and it allowed next state(s).

 ### Example